Kyrgyzstan – Uzbekistan Tour

 Kyrgyzstan tour

 We will then continue driving further into the mountains to a guesthouse in the beautiful Chon-Kemin Valley.
 Upon arrival, we will have lunch, and in the afternoon you can walk in the village, observe the life of the local people, or opt for a short horse riding tour into the surrounding hills.
-Before dinner, we will learn how boorsok (deep-fried bread, a Kyrgyz specialty) is made, and you will be able to taste it during dinner.
+Before dinner, we will watch a performance of traditional Kyrgyz horse games in the local stadium.
 Dinner will be at the guesthouse, where we will spend the night.

 issyk kul lake with mountains in Kyrgyzstan

+Before breakfast, we will learn how boorsok is made (traditional Kyrgyz fried bread).
+You can then taste it for breakfast.
 This morning we will transfer to Karakol, the largest town and administrative center of the Issyk Kul region.
-Issyk Kul is the second-largest mountain lake in the world, after Titicaca in South America.
-Located at an altitude of 1,600m, Issyk-Kul is a slightly saline lake with no outlet, surrounded completely by the Tien Shan Mountains.
-We will drive the entire length of the lake’s northern shore but make a stop half way, near Cholpon Ata, to visit an open-air site with many ancient petroglyphs (artworks carved into the rock).
+Located at an altitude of 1,600m, Issyk-Kul is a slightly saline lake with no outlet, surrounded by the Tien Shan Mountains.
+We will drive the entire length of the lake’s northern shore but make a stop halfway, near Cholpon Ata, to visit an open-air site with many ancient petroglyphs (artworks carved into the rock).
 We will have lunch in Cholpon Ata.
-On the way to Karakol we will make a detour from the main road to visit the beautiful Grigoriev gorge.

 By late afternoon we will reach Karakol, where we check in at the hotel.
 Dinner in Uighur Family.